jekegren01/web-sprint-challenge-advanced-web-applications/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain what a token is used for.
+  A token is a method by which to authenticate a users connection to an API and allow transfer of Data.

 2. What steps can you take in your web apps to keep your data secure?
-3. Describe how web servers work.
+  There are many methods: cookies, tokens, encryption, etc.

+3. Describe how web servers work. web servers respond to api requests for information in the form of get, put, post, delete, and pull requests.
+These servers either update state, or return information of state.

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+  Post = create
+  get = read
+  put, patch = update
+  delete = delete

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions